To help you through life at MxCC, we’ve created some information that is GOOD TO KNOW:

 The MxCC Middletown campus has two parking areas: a 400-car parking lot below Founders Hall and a 200-car parking area above Snow Hall.
 Each has student parking and restricted parking for staff and for those with disabilities.
 No student parking stickers are required.

 It is the responsibility of each vehicle registrant and operator to know and comply with the parking regulations.
-A copy of the regulations is available from the Dean of Finance and Administration.
+A copy of the regulations is available from the Dean of Administration.

-Mail-in voter registration forms are available in the Records Office.
+Mail-in voter registration forms are available in the Enrollment Services Office.
 Students, faculty, staff, and community members can register for the first time, list a change of name or address, or register with or change party affiliation.

 Students, staff and faculty may call campus security for an escort to their vehicle for any reason.
 Campus security can be reached Monday through Friday during the following times: